 Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 But how should you conduct your job search in the wake of coronavirus?
 How has your profession changed since the advent of the pandemic?
-And how can you ensure your CV reflects this?
+And how can you ensure your CV/Resume reflects this?

 1. Emphasise your change management experience or mindset

-The agility with which many organisations have had to react to the Covid-19 crisis has been incredible, with some workforces moving entirely to remote working and processes being rebuilt from the ground up.
+The agility with which many organizations have had to react to the COVID-19 crisis has been incredible, with some workforces moving entirely to remote working and processes being rebuilt from the ground up.

-This will have been a steep learning curve, and many employees will have had to take individual responsibility for modifying their own way of working to meet the change head on and continue to deliver objectives successfully.
-As a result, many employers have a newfound appreciation for staff who have change management experience or simply show the right mindset to adapt to change quickly.
+This will have been a steep learning curve, and many employees will have had to take individual responsibility for modifying their own way of working to meet the change head-on and continue to deliver objectives successfully.
+As a result, many employers have a newfound appreciation for the staff who have change management experience or simply show the right mindset to adapt to change quickly.

 If you don’t have this experience, then you should stress the soft skills you have which indicate you are someone with the right attitude to dealing with change.
 These include:

-2. Update your CV with any new skills learnt during lockdown
+2. Update your CV/Resume with any new skills learned during lockdown

 Some examples of skills you could learn during this time include: